zariae/wax-facets/pages/reflections.md

 permalink: /reflections/
 ---

-# Based on a True Story
+# Based on a True Story: Reflections on Keywords for Black Louisiana

 *Below, please find art, prose and other reflections inspired by the Black lives in these documents.
 Thank you to our [Community Circle and Advisory Board](https://docs.k4bl.org/kccab/) for allowing us to learn from you.*